MustafaHi/xload/README.md

 </div>

 ## Features

 - Download videos with custom format and quality

 - Option to download audio only

-- Queues with conccurent downloads limit
+- Queues with conccurent downloads

 - Playlist download

-- Accounts for websites that require it
+- Accounts for content with limited access